StackVista/stackstate-docs/configure/topology/event-handlers.md

 #### Async event handler functions (default)

 An async event handler function has access to the [StackState script APIs](/develop/reference/scripting/script-apis).
 This allows the function to make an HTTP request with a custom header using the [HTTP script API](/develop/reference/scripting/script-apis/http.md) and gives access to the whole topology/telemetry.
-Currently only the **Slack** event handler function shipped with StackState will run as an async function, this allows more extensive details around an event to be included in alerts sent to Slack, such as links to relevant data and a possible root cause.
+Currently only the **Slack** event handler function shipped with StackState will run as an async function.
+As a result, more extensive details around an event can be included in alerts sent to Slack, such as links to relevant data and a possible root cause.

 Event handler functions use plugins to interact with external systems, not all plugins are available for use with async functions.
 See [plugins](#plugins) below for further details.
 The [available properties](#properties-for-async-functions) that can be retrieved from the default parameters are described below.